NSUR COIN (NSUR) Price Hits $0.0001

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-NSUR COIN’s genesis date was October 14th, 2021.
+NSUR COIN was first traded on October 14th, 2021.
 NSUR COIN’s total supply is 200,000,000,000 tokens.
 NSUR COIN’s official Twitter account is @nsurcoin and its Facebook page is accessible here.
 The Reddit community for NSUR COIN is https://reddit.com/r/nsurcoin and the currency’s Github account can be viewed here.
-NSUR COIN’s official message board is blog.nsurcoin.com.
 The official website for NSUR COIN is nsurcoin.com.
+The official message board for NSUR COIN is blog.nsurcoin.com.

 [Telegram](https://t.me/NSURco)